 A good landscape always has an elegant simplicity, providing enough variety to make things interesting but not so much diversity that the landscape looks random and cluttered.
 This is especially important in a side yard, where space is limited.
 Cramming too many plants or hardscape features in this space leads to visual overload.

-In a side yard, keep the plant variety to a minimum and never include more than one or perhaps two accents.
+In a side yard, keep the plant varieties to a minimum and never include more than one or perhaps two accents.
 Unity enhances simplicity, so limit the number of building materials and make sure they complement one another.

 The Side Yard as an Outdoor Room